jiftechnify/strfrui/README.md

 ### List of sifter combinators

-All combinators is in `sifters` package.
+All combinators are in `sifters` package.

 #### `Pipeline(...sifters)`